x1yl/Classroom-to-Notion/README.md

 # Classroom to Notion

-Classroom to Notion is an automation tool that integrates Google Classroom assignments (via Gmail) with Notion tasks using AI-powered parsing and matching.
+Classroom to Notion is an automation tool that fetches Google Classroom assignments from Gmail and automatically creates tasks in your Notion database.

 ## Features

-- Fetch Classroom assignments from Gmail
+- Fetch Google Classroom assignment emails from Gmail
-- Retrieve existing activities from Notion
+- Parse assignment details (name, due date, course, etc.)
-- AI-powered matching of assignments to activities
+- Automatically create Notion tasks for new assignments
-- Automatic creation of Notion tasks based on Classroom assignments
+- Cache management to avoid duplicate entries
-- Flexible parsing of different assignment formats
+- Timezone support (uses system timezone)

 ## Prerequisites